Execute Python Script

 How to attach script resources

-The Execute Python Script module supports the use of arbitrary Python script files as inputs, provided they are prepared in advance and uploaded to your workspace as part of a .ZIP file.
-The module is generally limited to a single dataset as output.
+The Execute Python Script module supports arbitrary Python script files as inputs, provided they are prepared in advance and uploaded to your workspace as part of a .ZIP file.

 Upload a ZIP file containing Python code to your workspace